alebas1/fastify-api-design-first/README.md

     end
 ```

+> This is done automatically by fastify-openapi-glue.
+No additional code is required.

+> This is purely a development aid and a debugging tool.
+It is not a security feature.
+The business logic of the API must validate what it produces.

+---

-This solution gives us the best of both worlds: a typed API implementation and runtime validation of the request and response payloads against a predefined OpenAPI specification.
+IMO, This solution gives us the best of both worlds: a typed API implementation and runtime validation of the request and response payloads against a predefined OpenAPI specification.